tashoym94/TPS25-SQLITE/README Teacher.md

 Let's apply these skills to `JTCsql.db`

 The demographics table has 1 row per person.
-The program table has 1 row per person who was referred to programming.
+The programming table has 1 row per person who was referred to programming.

 STUDENTS: what is the difference in output between these 2 queries?